-North Wessex Downs
+North Wessex Downs in Hampshire

 The area is perhaps better known by its individual areas of the Marlborough and Watership Downs, the Berkshire Downs, the White Horse Hills, the Lambourn Downs, the Vale of Pewsey and Savernake Forest.

 For those looking for a truly breathtaking walk then the North Wessex Downs will be sure not to disappoint with footpaths which provide access to some of the most spectacular views and secluded valleys in southern England.